 Every year, the COE awards fellowships to fund summer research opportunities for Wesleyan students across all majors and class years.
 Brionna Colson-Fearon ’22 is a biology and psychology double major who conducted a qualitative study looking at food apartheid in Baltimore, Maryland, and the role urban farming plays in increasing access to healthy food in the city.
 The research is a part of her ongoing interests in obesity and public health outcomes of African American communities in urban contexts.
+Colson-Fearon received the 2022 Clendeninn Prize for her outstanding work and contributions as a biology major at Wesleyan.

 Tell us about your project, Brionna!